mvgame74/mvgame74/README.md

 # Work Experience
 - 2016 to 2021 **DECATHLON** - Working in sports retail, started as Sports Advisor to Department Manager, then to Operations Manager: I developed my skills in Customer Service, teamwork under pressure and organisation on a priorities-changing environment.
-- 2006 to 2015 **IATA** - Remittance & Settlement Management, from Assistant Manager Europe to Regional Manager in the Middle East & Africa: Developed a MSAccess database to manage collections and settlements between Travel Agencies and Airlines, that was later on the base for the tool used in all the company.
+- 2006 to 2015 **IATA** - Remittance & Settlement Management, from Assistant Manager in Madrid to Manager in Stockholm, Senior Manager in the Europe Hub and finally Regional Manager in the Middle East & Africa: Developed a MSAccess database to manage collections and settlements between Travel Agencies and Airlines, that was later on the base for the tool used in all the company.
 - 2002 to 2006 **AMADEUS** - Markets Department Support: Maintenance and update of a Business Sales segmentation tool in MSAccess that run automatic processes for information management.

 # Education

 ### Makers (March 2021 - July 2021)
 OOP, TDD, MVC, Ruby, Rails, Javascript, Node.js, React, PostgreSQL, MongoDb, Rspec, Jasmine,HTML, CSS